 The bartender and bar patrons received attention (specifically bug fixing), as did the useables for flight hangars, cryotanks, and seated consoles.
-Work on the ‘chowline’ usable began too, which manages NPC
+Work on the ‘chowline’ usable began too, which manages NPCs queueing for food.

 Combat-wise, the team progressed with locomotion and firing animations for the Vanduul.
 Facial animations progressed for various pilots, the female player character, gunnery officers, and an as-yet-unannounced character.

 They also continued to work through the mo-cap backlog, comms calls, and the Review and Selection pipelines.
 Time was also dedicated to developing COVID-19 safety plans for when mo-cap shoots can restart.

 As always, hair took up a significant portion of the Character Team’s month, with their biggest challenge mastering the extremes of the hairstyle range.
 For example, bright blonde and afro-textured hair require slightly different tech than is currently used.
 This work is necessary, as offering this wide a spectrum of choice is one of the team’s primary goals.
 To complete hair, the Character Team also require physics support, as the hair simulation features elements of the cloth physics currently scheduled for work later in the project.